MaterializeInc/materialize/doc/developer/design/README.md

 These are not explicitly required for a good design document.
-You should, however, use your own judgment to determine what is and isn’t required for your specific case.
+You should, however, use your own judgment to determine what is and isn't required for your specific case.

 - Allow a drive-by commenter without any context to fully understand the
   design: the intention is that a group of people with common context can come